For the purpose of this chapter, the following definitions apply:

 (2) Holds a certificate to practice issued or renewed by the board under section 4723.85 of the Revised Code.

-(G) “Continuing education” means a planned learning activity that builds upon a community health worker’s precertification education program and enables a community health worker to acquire or improve skills, knowledge or behavior that promotes professional or technical development or the enhancement of career goals and is approved by the board under Chapter 4723-14 of the Administrative Code.
+(F) "Continuing education" means a planned learning activity that builds upon a community health workers precertification education program and enables a community health worker to acquire or improve skills, knowledge or behavior that promotes professional or technical development or the enhancement of career goals and is approved by the board under Chapter 4723-14 of the Administrative Code.

-(I) “Delegation” means the transfer of responsibility for the performance of selected nursing tasks or activities from a registered nurse to a community health worker.
+(H) "Delegation" means the transfer of responsibility for the performance of selected nursing tasks from a registered nurse to a community health worker.

-(J) “Didactic” means the component of an educational program that includes lecture, verbal instruction, or other means of exchanging theoretical information between instructor and students, typically in a classroom setting.
+(I) "Didactic" means the component of an educational program that provides faculty-interactive instruction and includes lecture, verbal instruction, or other means of exchanging theoretical information between instructor and students.

-(N) “Registered nurse” means an individual who holds a current, valid license that authorizes the practice of nursing as defined in divisions (A) to (D) of section 4723.01 of the Revised Code.
+(N) "Registered nurse" means an individual who holds a current, valid license issued under Chapter 4723. of the Revised Code that authorizes the practice of nursing as a registered nurse.

 (O) “Representative of the board” means an employee of the board or an individual designated by the board to act on its behalf.